Tyrell-Blackburn/quocktail/README.md

 # Quocktail

 Quocktail is designed to help bartenders and mixologist locate cocktail recipes quickly.
-Cocktails themselves are dear to my heart, and like with cooking, I enjoy experimenting with and making cocktails at home.
+Cocktails themselves are dear to my heart, and I enjoy experimenting with and making cocktails at home.
 Check it out [here](https://www.quocktail.com).

 This is my first original project using React.js, Material UI, and Tanstack Router (what an incredible library!).
 It leverages the [TheCocktailDB](https://www.thecocktaildb.com/) for all recipe text and images.